tayruxin/tp/docs/DeveloperGuide.md

 Prerequisites: List all companies using the `list` command.
 Multiple companies in the list.

 1. Test case: `view 1`<br>
-   Expected: First company is shown in the company detail panel.
+   Expected: First company is shown in the `CompanyDetailPanel`.
 2. Test case: `view 0`<br>
-   Expected: No company is shown in the company detail panel.
-Error details shown in the message box.
+   Expected: No company is shown in the `CompanyDetailPanel`.
+Error details shown in the Message Box.
 3. Other incorrect view commands to try: `view`, `view x`, `...` (where x is larger than the list size)<br>
    Expected: Similar to previous.